Books Written or Edited by GTU Faculty

 James Kraft (Ph.D. ’01), The Epistemology of Religious Disagreement (Palgrave/Macmillan, May 2012).

 Robert Lassalle-Klein (Ph.D. ’95), Blood and Ink: Ignacio Ellacuría, Jon Sobrino, and the Jesuit Martyrs of the University of Central America (Orbis, June 2014).

 Richard Lindsay (Ph.D. ’12), Hollywood Biblical Epics: Camp Spectacle and Queer Style from the Silent Era to the Modern Day (Prager, June 2015).

-Jennifer Howe Peace (Ph.D. ’05), Or Rose, and Gregory Mobley, My Neighbor's Faith: Stories of Interreligious Encounter, Growth, and Transformation (Orbis, Feb 2012).
+Jennifer Howe Peace (Ph.D. ’05), co-editor, Interreligious/Interfaith Studies: Defining a New Field (Beacon Press, 2018); Or Rose, and Gregory Mobley, My Neighbor's Faith: Stories of Interreligious Encounter, Growth, and Transformation (Orbis, Feb 2012).
 Contributors include: Judith Berling (GTU), Ibrahim Farajaje (SKSM), Charles Gibbs (CDSP MDiv), Rita Nakashima-Brock (SKSM), and Rebecca Parker (SKSM).

 Nancy Pineda-Madrid (Ph.D. ’05), Suffering and Salvation in Ciudad Juarez (Fortress, May 2011).